productml/blurr/docs/DTC Snippets.md

 # Data validation

-# Determine correctness of a BlockAggregate
+# Determine correctness of a Block Aggregate

-One possible way of determining the correctness of a BlockAggregate (like a user session, for example), without relying on the order of events could be done with:
+One possible way of determining the correctness of a Block Aggregate (like a user session, for example), without relying on the order of events could be done with:

 ```yaml
 - Name: game_start_and_end